Enumeration of non-nodal real plane rational curves: Three types of wall-crossing events

-By $A_n$ we denote the topological type of a complex plane curve singularity $y^2+x^{n+1}=0$.
-If such a singularity is real, then there is a unique (up to the equivariant equivalence) type if $n$ is even, and there are two types $A_n^e$, $A_n^h$ if $n$ is odd, which designate singularities formed by two complex conjugate or by two real local branches, respectively.
+{\bf(2)} {\it Deformations of $A_m$ singularities.} Recall that $A_m$ is the topological type of a complex plane curve singularity $y^2+x^{m+1}=0$, and that, for even $m$, there is unique real topological type also denoted by $A_m$ and for odd $m$, there are two real topological types $A^e_m$ represented by $y^2+x^{m+1}=0$ and $A^h_m$ represented by $y^2-x^{m+1}=0$.